Lego Island 2: The Brickster's Revenge: Side quests

 While the game is mostly made up of mini-games, the player can explore each Island in-depth to retrieve trinkets scattered around the map to boost their score.
 Castle Island has chalices, Adventurers Island has red gems, and Ogel Island has yellow crystals.

 Development

-Following Lego Island, Mindscape had plans for several follow-up games, including a spin-off titled LEGO Sea Challenge.
-However, the day before Lego Island’s release, the entire development team was laid off.
+The day before Lego Islands release, the entire development team was laid off.
 Shortly after, Mindscape lost the LEGO license.

 Around 1998, The Lego Group and Vision Scape Interactive began work on an animated series called Adventures in LEGO World with Krisalis Software developing a tie-in video game for the show called Lego Fantasy.
 Upon the shows cancellation, Krisalis decided to rework their early prototype into a sequel to Lego Island.
 For unknown reasons, Krisalis was eventually replaced with Silicon Dreams Studio, with the game restarting development around 1999.

 Reception

 Lego Island 2: The Brickster's Revenge received mixed reviews.
 IGN gave the Game Boy Color version a score of 5 out of 10, calling it "mediocre" and "strictly average."